pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The timestamp values mentioned above are timezone-aware Python :class:`datetime` objects, created by calling :func:`datetime.now`.
-By default, the timezone is set to UTC, as defined by:data:`timezone.utc` in Python's :data:`datetime` module.
+By default, the timezone is set to UTC, as defined by :data:`timezone.utc` in Python's :data:`datetime` module.
 It is generally recommended to store date-times as timezone-aware values with UTC as the timezone, and then localize the values in the interface to the application, according to the local timezone of a particular user.
 You can localize date-time